Modernization Recommendations: Summary Report

 • Revised WECOSS Terms of Reference detailing a “shared vision”.

-Pathway # 2: Shared Measurements.
 The Strategy, along with its short and long-term goals, must be well-understood and agreed upon by the Leadership Committee.
-There are several
+There are several ways to move forward with this recommendation:

 • Create a WECOSS data subgroup and an evaluation subgroup to identify key indicators to monitor and evaluation priorities, as well as to oversee this work.